 It is unsure whether super-capacitors are suitable in AtoN applications but the monitoring of future developments should be undertaken.

-OPERATIONAL CRITERIA FOR SECONDARY BATTERIES FOR PHOTOVOLTAIC APPLICATIONS
+OPERATIONAL CRITERIA FOR SECONDARY BATTERIES

 This section specifies the operation criteria for secondary batteries for photovoltaic applications.

 The following conditions of use are those associated with stand alone photovoltaic systems.
 These battery systems can supply constant, variable or intermittent energy to the connected equipment (load).
 These systems may include hybrid and other renewable energy sources.